osate/osate2/org.osate.help/html/plugins/latency.md

 **Note**: If the connection has no connection binding or required virtual bus, or those contributions are zero, then the *Latency* property value attached to a connection is used as latency contribution.

+**Note**: The *Transmission_Time* property on a hardware component indicates the actual transfer time.
+For a virtual bus the transmission time represents any computational latency by the protocol, which may be dependent on the size of the data being processed.

+**Note**: The protocol overhead can be captured by the fixed portion of the *Transmission_Time* property of a bus.
+Alternatively, it can be explicitly specified in a virtual bus (protocol) with Data_Size to account for the extra transmission cost.
+In addition, computational overhead of the protocol can be reflected as described above.

 Periodically Sampling Buses and protocols (virtual buses)
 ---------------------------------------------------------